 Equipment Needed: A padded gym bench, but any bench will do.
 Why Bother?
 There comes a time in life when you have to push back!
 This helps.
 It also enhances your shoulder girdle and core.

-Step 1: This is, in effect, a push-up off a bench.
+Step 1: To commence, push-up off a bench.
 Lean over the bench, arms fully extended and your body straight.
 Bend elbows and slowly lower yourself until your upper body almost touches the bench.
 Alignment is most important here.
 Don’t let shoulders collapse or belly sag.

-Step 2: Push up until your arms are straight again.
+Step 2: Push up totally until your arms are straight again.
 Do It Right.
 Be particularly careful to maintain a neutral spine while doing chest presses.
-Do these right or don’t do them at all.
+You have to do these right or don’t do them at all.

 Too Difficult?
 Try doing the chest press against a door or wall.
 The nearer you are to the wall, the shallower the push-up and the easier it is to stay in alignment.